Plano Truck Accident Lawyers

 - Improper maintenance of the truck’s brakes, tires, or other parts

 - Allowing unlicensed or unqualified drivers to operate commercial vehicles

 It takes a thorough investigation to uncover all the factors that played into a truck accident.
 We work with accident reconstructionist professionals, law enforcement personnel, vocational rehabilitation therapists, and other experts to gather all the evidence, assign liability, and make sure the full extent of your injuries is taken into account by the insurance company.

-Truck Accident Claims Oftentimes Involve Multiple Parties
+Truck Accident Claims Often Involve Multiple Parties

 Most truck drivers do not own their trucks.
 Under Texas law, not only can you make a claim against the driver, but the truck’s owner can be liable for your injuries too.
-Also, the truck owner of the truck may be different than the corporation he or she was hired to do work for, so you may have a legal claim against that corporation.
+Also, the truck owner of the truck may be different from the corporation he or she was hired to do work for, so you may have a legal claim against that corporation.
 In other words, you may have multiple claims against multiple persons or businesses as follows: